 We were delighted to be a Food Waste Solutions winner in the EU Refresh contest.
 The expert jury recognised the replicability of our project, they said, ‘This grassroots initiative implements food waste reduction as an integrated part of a larger sustainability concept including behavior changes and building new community structures.’
 The Refresh project has conducted a number of studies about food waste, with the results available on the Refresh website.

 Food waste is increasingly recognised as a problem in the UK and globally as a third of food produced worldwide is wasted.
-In developed economies most food is wasted by consumers, food manufacturers and retailers (as WRAP have found in the UK), whilst in developing economies it is often wasted due to problems harvesting and storing food.
+In developed economies most food is wasted by consumers, food manufacturers and retailers (as the Waste and Resources Action Programm (WRAP) have found in the UK), whilst in developing economies it is often wasted due to problems harvesting and storing food.